awsdocs/macie-user-guide/doc_source/macie-setting-up.md

 # Setting Up Amazon Macie Classic<a name="macie-setting-up"></a>

-When you sign up for AWS, your AWS account is automatically signed up for all services in AWS\.
-The AWS account that you used when you enabled Macie Classic is automatically designated as your Macie Classic administrator account\.
+When you sign up for Amazon Web Services, your Amazon Web Services account is automatically signed up for all services in Amazon Web Services\.
+The Amazon Web Services account that you used when you enabled Macie Classic is automatically designated as your Macie Classic administrator account\.
 For more information, see [Concepts and Terminology](macie-concepts.md)\.

 When you enabled Macie Classic, Macie Classic created a service\-linked role\.
 To learn about the IAM policy for this role, see [Service\-Linked Roles for Amazon Macie Classic](using-service-linked-roles.md)\.